asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 ## Writing Text in the Turtle Window

 The turtle can write text in the Turtle window just like it can draw lines.
 The `write()` function takes a text string argument and will write it where the turtle is.
-Create a new program with the name *write_hello.py* with the following code:
+Let's make a program that writes text in the window.
+Create a new file in your code editor.
+Save it as *write_hello.py*.
+Enter the following Python code:

 ```python
 # write_hello.py